 We report on research that concerns the education and training people receive, the amount that they work, what they do, and what they earn.
-The specific topics are too many to list.
-Here are a few.
+Topics of interest include:

 • The wage and employment response to unemployment insurance, disability insurance, and income taxes and transfers

 • School quality, educational attainment, and economic outcomes

 • Regulations governing minimum wages, overtime pay, hiring and firing, and collective bargaining

 • Discrimination in employment and pay